INCF/nineml-spec/source/serialization.rst

           the the *@body* field within the NineML object model.
 However, it will still be required to represent arbitrary annotations and language extensions designed in XML_.

+          ArrayValues should also be stored within native data array structures of the format (e.g. HDF5_ datasets) instead of within ArrayValueRow elements.

 The following model of a Izhikevich neuron uses both shows an example of how namespaces and body elements are represented natively in XML_.